joed7/Creational-design-patterns/README.md

-This is the git repository for the third presentation of [Foundation of Software Engineering] (http://www.cs.colorado.edu/~kena/classes/5828/f15/) course.
+This is the git repository for the fourth presentation of [Foundation of Software Engineering] (http://www.cs.colorado.edu/~kena/classes/5828/f15/) course.
 This presentation is about Creational Design Patterns.
 Please access the presentation [__here__](https://github.com/joed7/Creational-design-patterns/blob/master/home.md).
 Some key points pertaining to this presentation:

 * __Name(Team Members)__ : Rohit Gupta